rachel-sedibridge/IMAGE-obj-sonification-prototypes/documentation/tonejs.md

 The `Player` class is used to play back an audio file (like an mp3).
 For generating and manipulating multiple tones from an audio file, much easier to use a `Sampler`.

+- You can set `Player.name` but you gotta do it after initialization, b/c for whatever reason, `name` isn't a valid key in `Tone.PlayerOptions`.
+It won't crash if you put it in there, it'll just get ignored.
+- `Player` objects have an associated buffer, which you can access through `Player.buffer` and get useful information like the duration of the associated audio file.
+However, this is not intialized immediately (no clue why).
+I could get around this pretty easily so I didn't look far into when exactly that's initialized.
+Just something to be aware of.
 - `Player.onstop()` is called whenever the player stops playing, including pauses where it hasn’t reached the end of the track!
   - I am unsure whether `onstop()` is called when the `Transport` pauses as well, or if it's only when the `Transport` is stopped, because I don't think I'd figured out enough about `Transport` to check that when I wrote this down.
 - You can access the duration of a Player audio file by going to player.buffer.duration (this is technically documented but it is not clear).